4Subsea/fourinsight-campaigns-python/docs/user_guide/download_sensordata.rst

     campaign.get_sensor_data(drio_client, sensor, filter_=["Ax", "Ay"])

 The ``filter_`` keyword argument can be used to filter which channels to download.
-A built-in channel list is provided by :py:mod:`fourinsight.campaigns.channels`:
+A built-in channel list is provided by :mod:`~fourinsight.campaigns.channels` module:

 .. code-block:: python